 Here are examples of how Wyng can be used to obtain consent in campaigns:

-As a Data Controller, you also need to have a data processing addendum agreement in place with any third party that you share data with, where that third party is a Data Processor as defined under GDPR.
-As a Data Processor, Wyng provides a Data Processing Addendum (DPA) that you can request and sign -- click here to request a copy of our DPA.
+As a Data Controller, you also need to have a Data transfer Agreement in place with any third party that you share data with, where that third party is a Data Processor as defined under GDPR.
+As a Data Processor, Wyng provides a Data Transfer Agreement that you can request and sign — you can request a Data Transfer Agreement by emailing privacy@wyng.com.

 Another obligation under GDPR is providing consumers with the power to choose what happens with their personal data.
 Businesses must be capable of responding to requests from consumers regarding: